rajeshvkothari/oom/Internal/NEW_GIN_README.md

          $ sudo apt install socat
          $ sudo chmod -R 777 /etc/rancher/k3s

 	     # Create a file named registries.yaml on this (/etc/rancher/k3s/) location and add the following content to it.
           mirrors:
             "172.31.27.186:5000":
                endpoint:
                  - "http://172.31.27.186:5000"

 	     $ sudo systemctl daemon-reload && sudo systemctl restart k3s
 	     ```

-		**IMPORTANT NOTE: Above YAML must be in valid format and proper indentation must be used.**
+		**IMPORTANT NOTE : Above YAML must be in valid format and proper indentation must be used.**

           Use following link to verify correctness of YAML:

 		  ```sh
 		  https://jsonformatter.org/yaml-validator
+		  ```

      - Login into Bonap Server and run the following commands to check clustering setup: